paritytech/polkadot/roadmap/implementers-guide/src/messaging.md

 that some dispatchables will be left for later blocks.
 To make the dispatching more fair, the queues are processed turn-by-turn in a round robin fashion.

 Other kinds of upward messages can be introduced in the future as well.
-Most likely the HRMP channel managem
+Most likely the HRMP channel management.

 ## Horizontal Message Passing